 I have to admit that making vegan, gluten-free desserts (without using any pre-made gluten-free flour mixes loaded with starch and gums) hasn’t been all that successful for me.
 No structure from eggs and no structure from gluten is a challenge.
 But raw desserts are a completely different story.
 They’re so easy to whip up with just a few ingredients, and always taste amazing.

-Don’t overdo it with the dates – you might be tempted to add too many because the brownie mixture will be sort of crumbly.
+You might be tempted to add too many dates because the brownie mixture will be sort of crumbly.
 But “crumbly” is exactly what you want (as long as the mixture sticks together when you pinch it in between your fingers).

-Use a powerful food processor – as with many of my raw food desserts, you’ll need a powerful food processor.
-I use my food processor pretty much every day, for making nut butters, desserts, sauces, burgers and more.
+As with many of my raw food desserts, you’ll need a powerful food processor.
+I use a food processor pretty much every day, for making nut butters, desserts, sauces, burgers and more.
 It’s great for large batches and dishes that need texture and just makes “cooking” so much faster.

 Tools You’ll Need